MCHOSE L7 Pro Mouse Review

 8

-The MCHOSE L7 Pro is a lightweight wireless gaming mouse.
+The MCHOSE L7 Pro is a lightweight wireless gaming mouse in their wider L7 series.
 It has a small symmetrical shape, with a medium-sized hump that's positioned towards the rear of the solid plastic body.
 It features Omron Optical switches, a PixArt PAW3395 sensor, and a Realtek RTL8762GKH MCU.
 It supports a maximum polling rate of 8000Hz both wired and wirelessly using the included 2.4GHz receiver.
 You can also pair it using Bluetooth.

 Our Verdict